nefarious-kitsune/aow-event-proposal/events/the-academy.md

 [中文版](zh.the-academy)

-The Academy is a series of *permanent* tutorial events to walk beginner players through the basics of the game.
+The Academy is a series of *permanent* tutorial [events](index) to walk beginner players through the basics of the game.

+## Goals

+* To provide beginner players tutorial on basic formation strategy
+* To provide beginner players some needed items to progress faster

 ## General